Tennis pro Varvara Lepchenko's doping ban cut to 21 months

 The agreement was reached after Lepchenko appealed her suspension to the Court of Arbitration for Sport.

-The settlement was signed in October, approved by CAS on Tuesday and made public by the ITF on Friday.
+The settlement was signed in October, approved by CAS and made public by the ITF.
 The World Anti-Doping Agency signed off on it, too.

 Lepchenko’s urine sample after a first-round loss at the Hungarian Grand Prix in July 2021 contained the stimulant.
 She then competed at three other events – including winning a title in Charleston, South Carolina – before being provisionally banned for four years, backdated to August 2021.